ISISComputingGroup/ibex_developers_manual/Nimrod-Jaws-Manager.md

 ## Jaw centres

 The jaws on NIMROD are not centred with respect to the beam, i.e. all jaws being at a centre of (0, 0) will not actually let the beam through.
+This is due to some of the jaw sets being mounted off-centre during installation.

 The expected centres of each jaw set are: